RedHat-Middleware-Workshops/rhpam-rhdm-workshop-v1m2-guides/decisions-authoring.md

     ![Business Central Create Pattern Field Operator]({% image_path business-central-create-pattern-field-operator.png %}){:width="600px"}

-10. Since there are only 3 possible status, we are going to configure the _Value list_ with the following values, set the _Default value_ to `Standard` and then click Next.
+10. Since there are only 3 possible status, we are going to configure the _Value list_ with the following values:

-    `"Standard,Silver,Gold"`
+    `Standard,Silver,Gold`

+    Set the _Default value_ to `Standard` and then click Next.

     ![Business Central Create Pattern Field Values]({% image_path business-central-create-pattern-field-values.png %}){:width="600px"}

-11. We can now configure the label of the column
+11. We can now configure the header of the column

     Header: `Status`